letsignit/synchro-ad-script/readme.md

 At this moment you can deploy the script and run it to publish users and groups on  Letsignit.

 ## Deployment
-Download the script and put it on a Server that can access to your Active Directory Server or it can be the Active Directory itself.
+Download the script ([link](https://github.com/letsignit/synchro-ad-script/releases/latest/download/sync-ad.ps1)) and put it on a Server that can access to your Active Directory Server or it can be the Active Directory itself.
-Then, fill out the script with your authentication parameters and specify the filters you want to use.
+Then, fill out the config file ([link](https://github.com/letsignit/synchro-ad-script/releases/latest/download/config.json)) with your authentication parameters and specify the filters you want to use.
 You can run the script each time you want to update your users and groups on Letsignit, you can also create a scheduled task.

 If you want to know more about running a Powershell script from the task scheduler see [here](https://community.spiceworks.com/how_to/17736-run-powershell-scripts-from-task-scheduler)